mcorino/firm/USAGE.md

 FIRM automatically recognizes and handles cyclic references of aliasable objects.

-As this support is based on the FIRM aliasing support handling cyclic references is restricted to those classes that support aliasing.<br>
+As this support is based on the FIRM aliasing support (except for the YAML format) handling cyclic references is restricted to those classes that support aliasing.<br>
 In particular users should avoid cyclic references of the following instances:
 - Array
 - Hash